Design of Reset Controller in Verilog / VHDL

 Functional block diagram of Reset Controller IP looks like:

-Pulse Stretcher is responsible for stretching the synchronized reset and proper reset sequencing.
+Reset Stretcher is responsible for stretching the synchronized reset and proper reset sequencing.

-Some of the techniques and codes on how to design above ‘micro tweak’ circuits are discussed in one of my previous blogs.
+Some of the techniques and codes on how to design above ‘micro-tweak’ circuits are discussed in one of my previous blogs.
 Find the corresponding codes here.

 Configuring the IP for User Applications